padeir0/anu/readme.md

 these define what is imported and exported from this module.
 Module relations can only appear in the top of a file and nowhere else.

+The module system architects module relations by using both exclusive imports and exclusive exports, in other words, you can choose what symbols to export from a module and you can choose what to import from a module.

+Importing a module twice is an error, both with `from ... import ...` and `import ...`.
+Exporting the same symbol twice is also an error.

 ### Import <a name="import"/>